 The All-Parliamentary Parliamentary Group on Primodos (APPG) raises awareness of hormone pregnancy tests (HPTs) and the plight of families who have been affected.

-It is made up of nearly 70 cross-party MPs and Lords, and will continue to be a key part of the ACDHPT’s future successes.
+Set up and chaired by Yasmin Qureshi MP since 2012, the APPG is made up of nearly 70 cross-party MPs and Lords, and will continue to be a key part of the ACDHPTโs future successes.
 ACDHPT chairwoman Marie Lyon acts as secretariat to the group.

 APPG chair and registered contact